Microtia

 Does microtia surgery hurt?

-Initial healing takes about 1–2 weeks.
-Full recovery and final ear contour develop over several months.
+Initial healing usually takes about 1–2 weeks.
+The final ear shape and full recovery may take several months.

-Can the new ear lose its shape over time?
+Can the reconstructed ear change shape over time?

-When done correctly, the result is long-lasting.
-However, trauma or infection can affect the outcome.
+When the procedure is performed correctly, results are long-lasting.
+However, trauma or infection can affect the reconstructed ear.